For best experience please turn on javascript and use a modern browser!

 Cultural Sociology

-The programme group Cultural Sociology studies culture in these two senses: the meaningful dimension of human life, as well as the cultural elements which human beings reproduce within, at least to some extent, institutionalized settings.
-We believe that those two senses of culture are closely interconnected and cannot be studied in isolation.
+The programme group studies culture in two interconnected senses: the meaningful dimension of human life, as well as the cultural elements that human beings reproduce.
+These include not only tastes, values, and knowledge, but also devices, technologies, organizations, or entire institutions.
+These two senses of culture are inevitably interconnected and are to be studied as such.

 Our projects